mhbaando/This-Is-DMG/README.md

 # About this Repo

-this is a test project for my recent application with This is DMG!
+This is a test project for my recent application with This is DMG!
 Company, after my initail interview, i got this assesment and i have to complete it with in 7 days and here i did it, you can tak a look at the lateste screen shots

 ## Screen shots